EPL GW-1 Fantrax Player Picks

 Reece James ($10.40, EVE vs CHE)

 James can put in monster scores in Fantrax, and a game against Everton might be the perfect opportunity to do it.
-He is classified as both defender and midfielder, so if you can’t fit him in in defense, you can always slot him into your midfield.
+He is classified as both defender and midfielder, so if you can’t fit him in in defense, you can always slot him into your midfield (and move him to defense in a future week without updating his price).

 Lucas Digne ($9.60, BOU vs AST)